CLICK ON THE BELOW TITLES TO VIEW THE ARTICLE (Click here to close the accordian)

 It appears that my prophecy of a ticket dispensing auto-cop came true.
 I was the privileged person to receive the first ticket dispensed by their new portable automatic ticket printing machine.
 About eight years later I parked my motorcycle between two cars on the plaza and Mr. Autocop gave me a ticket after I tried for 10 minutes to convince not to.
 I told him that it may be within the written law but was not in the spirit of the law.
 I told him I would take it his superiors and have it dismissed.
 Soon as I got the ticket I went over to the police station and got the lieutenant to dismiss it.
 I asked to keep the ticket as a souvenir of which he obliged me.
 I then drove over to the Sonoma Index Tribune and told them I had a human interest story… Published date: 1995

 I was thirteen when I wrote this poem.
 I had left a foster home in a nice middles class neighborhood and returned to the ghetto where I was previously from.
 I however kept attending the same middle school.
 Every day I would commute to school by bus for an hour.
 I was living between two worlds.
 One of the chaos of the ghetto and one where there was some order, peace, and prosperity.

 It was under these stressful conditions that I wrote this poem.
 I did not fully understand what I had written.
 At age 19 I somewhat understood it.
 It was not until a bit later in my life that a fully understood it.

-depaul application essay
+college application essay review services